Matt1479/TypeScript-Udemy/README.md

   // providing a "hint" for TypeScript (about what "this" is): describe(this: Department) {
     console.log("Department: " + this.name);
+    // this inside of describe() should always refer to an instance that's based
+    // on the Department class, so an object which will be type of Department }
 }
-  // this iside of describe() should always refer to an instance that's based
-  // on the Department class, so an object which will be type of Department }

-// creating instance of a class - object const accounting = new Department("Accounting"); // constructor arguments inside of ()
+// creating an instance of a class - object const accounting = new Department("Accounting"); // constructor arguments inside of parentheses - ()

 accounting.describe();
 // output: Department: Accounting